Diseases

 • Conditions that favour spread

-Poor sanitation, faecal contamination of animal feed or water, and direct contact.
-Stress and buying in animals, overcrowding, lengthy lambing or calving seasons with opportunity for older animals to infection new-borns.
+Environmental conditions: Poor sanitation, faecal contamination of animal feed or water, insufficient cleanliness of housing, and direct contact.
+Damp conditions favour oocyst survival.
+Management conditions: Overcrowding, group housing of young stock of different ages, prolonged lambing or calving seasons with opportunity for older animals to infection new-borns, stress and buying-in of animals.

 • Detection and Immune response to infection